- In the Tower: Mel Bochner

 Sponsor: The exhibition is made possible through the generous support of Suzanne F. Cohen and The Kraus Family Foundation.
 Additional support provided by Judith Racht and Irving Stenn Jr., The Exhibition Circle, and The Tower Project.

-The Diamonstein-Spielvogel Lecture Series: Theory of Boundaries: A conversation with Mel Bochner
+- Diamonstein-Spielvogel Lecture Series: Theory of Boundaries: A Conversation with Mel Bochner

 - Audio, Released: July 20, 2010, (70:33 minutes)